COVID-19 still felt by families with loved ones in group homes

 To protect against COVID-19, a statewide emergency order last March prohibited Merens and other families from visiting loved ones in more than 2,000 group homes across the state.

-"Lately, it's been very difficult to get him to sing with me.
-I think he's depressed," she said at the time.
+"Lately, it's been very difficult to get him to sing with me, and I think he's depressed," she said at the time.

 At the time, she had seen her son just twice, at doctor's visits.

-"It's heartbreaking because he only wants to know if he's coming home with me or not, and I have to say no," she told Contact 5 last year.
+"It is heartbreaking because he only wants to know whether he's coming home with me or not, and I have to say no," she told Contact 5 last year.

 About a month later, a sliver of normalcy returned as Daniel reunited with his parents.
 WPTV was there for the emotional reunion months in the making.